kubernetes-sigs/kubebuilder/docs/book/src/reference/generating-crd.md

 CRDs can choose to implement the `/status` and `/scale` [subresources][kube-subresources] as of Kubernetes 1.13.

-It's generally reccomended that you make use of the `/status` subresource on all resources that have a status field.
+It's generally recommended that you make use of the `/status` subresource on all resources that have a status field.

 Both subresources have a corresponding [marker][crd-markers].